anzeA/Sit-Smart-Sensor/README.md

 | `camera_index` | Index of the camera to use.                                                                                            |
 | `sleep_time`   | Duration in seconds to pause between each frame processing.
 Use `0` to disable.
 Useful for CPU-based systems.          |
  | `device`        | Device to use.
 Valid values are `auto`, `cpu`, `cuda`, `mps`                                                           |

 ## Released models
 Within the `models` directory, I've included three models available for testing the application.
 Each model has demonstrated accuracy rates exceeding 90% on my personal dataset.

 ## Note on Dataset Availability

-The dataset used for development is not being released as it mostly contains only images of me and my friends.
+The dataset used for development is not being released as it only contains images of me and my friends.
 However, you can create your own dataset by following the instructions below.

 ### Tips and Tricks for Building Your Own Dataset